-- Eventually all campus office computers will be encrypted by default; most new computers are encrypted at the time of delivery.
+- All campus office computers will be encrypted by default; most new computers are encrypted at the time of delivery.

 - Once the hard drive is encrypted, CrashPlan backups of your data are even more important, as most emergency data recovery options are no longer available.